Offertom History, Family Crest & Coats of Arms

 Early Notables of the Offertom family (pre 1700)

-1599-1664), an English pamphleteer and Leveller during the English Civil War...
-Another 31 words (2 lines of text) are included under the topic Early Offertom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) are included under the topic Early Offertom Notables in all our PDF Extended History products and printed products wherever possible.